 We want to see our checklist completed in every school.

 Nationally, we will continue to press for full consideration of all relevant scientific evidence on matters like transmission.

-We want the Government to plan for alternatives to full opening – in the event of a second wave or local lockdowns.
-And we want the Government to accept that some of its recommended measures may not go far enough, particularly if the virus is more prevalent in September.
+We want the Government to plan for alternatives in the event of a second wave or local lockdowns.
+And we want the Government to accept that some of its recommended measures may not go far enough, particularly as the virus becomes more prevalent as the term progresses.

 The checklist is structured around these 10 key points:

-- Risk assessments must be reviewed and updated to include additional control measures to support a return to full opening.
+- Risk assessments must be reviewed and kept up to date to include additional control measures to support a return to full opening.

 - Full consultation with union reps and staff.

 - Measures must be in place for minimising contact and maintaining social distancing between adults and students and between students themselves, both inside and outside the classroom, on arrival and departure and on school transport.

 - Arrangements must be in place for enhanced cleaning, hand washing and respiratory hygiene such as the use of face coverings and masks, for use of protective equipment and for managing suspected and actual cases of the virus.